Ed Lee (American football)

-Ed Lee (born May 29, 1999) is an American gridiron football wide receiver who is currently a free agent.
-He played college football at Rhode Island.
+Ed Lee (born May 29, 1999) is an American football wide receiver.
+He played college football for the Rhode Island Rams.
 He is the son of former NFL wide receiver Edward Lee.

 College career

-Lee played college football at Rhode Island from 2017 to 2022.
-In his redshirt senior season he earned Second Team All-CAA honors and a receiver and Third Team honors as a punt returner.
+Lee played college football at the University of Rhode Island from 2017 to 2022.
+In his redshirt senior season with the Rams, he earned second-team All-CAA honors and a receiver and third-team honors as a punt returner.
 He caught 56 passes for 908 yards and five touchdowns.